erikat21/LoL-First-Achievements-Project/README.md

 the outcome of the team as a whole.
 Then I kept only the revelant columns: **side**, **league**, **teamname**, **kills**, **deaths**, **result**, **firstblood**, **firstdragon**, **firstherald**, **firstbaron**, **firsttower**, **firstmidtower**.
-To make it easier to read I renamed the columns that start with "first" so no they
+To make it easier to read I renamed the columns that start with "first" so now they
 are: **first_blood**, **first_dragon**, **first_herald**, **first_baron**,
 **first_tower**, **first_midtower**.
 Lastly I checked the data types for each of my columns to see if I needed to conduct any data type conversions and found that